natmasslove/aws_howto/mwaa_connections_and_vars/README.md

     --capabilities CAPABILITY_NAMED_IAM
 ```

-This cloudformation stack contains:
+This cloudformation stack includes the following components:
-- IAM policy which allows MWAA environment to read values of stored secrets (Requirement #1 mentioned above).
+- IAM policy that allows MWAA environment to read the values of stored secrets (Requirement #1 mentioned above).
 ![IAM Policy to access Secrets Manager values](images/iam_policy_secrets.png)

 - MWAA Environment definition with the following important settings:
 ![IAM Policy to access Secrets Manager values](images/mwaa_definition.png)
-    1. Reference to file requirements.txt containing list of database interaction libraries (Requirement #2 mentioned above)
+    1. A reference to file requirements.txt, which contains list of database interaction libraries (Requirement #2 mentioned above)
-    2. Declaring Secrets Manager as a backend used for storing/retrieving connection and variable values
+    2. Declaration of Secrets Manager as the backend used for storing and retrieving connection and variable values.
-    3. Local OS variables definition which is discussed in next section for working with Variables
+    3. Definition of local OS variables, which will be discussed in the next section regarding working with variables.

-Sample content of **requirements.txt** file (assuming we are going to use MySQL and PostreSQL databases):
+Here's a sample content of **requirements.txt** file (assuming we're using MySQL and PostreSQL databases):
 ```
 apache-airflow[mysql]
 apache-airflow[postgres]